-The Centers for Disease Control and Prevention’s (CDC) 6|18 Initiative: Accelerating Evidence into Action promotes the adoption of evidence-based interventions that can improve health and control costs related to six high-burden, high-cost health conditions — tobacco use, high blood pressure, inappropriate antibiotic use, asthma, unintended pregnancies, and type 2 diabetes.
+The Centers for Disease Control and Prevention’s (CDC) 6|18 Initiative: Accelerating Evidence into Action promoted the adoption of evidence-based interventions that can improve health and control costs related to six high-burden, high-cost health conditions — tobacco use, high blood pressure, inappropriate antibiotic use, asthma, unintended pregnancies, and type 2 diabetes.

-This Center for Health Care Strategies (CHCS) resource center, made possible through support from the Robert Wood Johnson Foundation, is designed to advance implementation of CDC’s 6|18 Initiative by Medicaid, state and local health departments, and other payers and purchasers.
-It offers practical resources and state examples to guide stakeholders in spending smarter for healthier populations.
-Learn about state technical assistance activities for CDC’s 6|18 Initiative
+This Center for Health Care Strategies (CHCS) resource center, made possible through support from the Robert Wood Johnson Foundation, was launched to advance implementation of CDC’s 6|18 Initiative among Medicaid, state and local health departments, and other payers and purchasers.
+While the CDC has concluded the initiative, this resource continues to offer practical resources and state examples to guide stakeholders in spending smarter for healthier populations.

 CDC’s 6|18 INITIATIVE GOALS

-• Improve health and control costs using specific evidence-based interventions
+- Improve health and control costs using specific evidence-based interventions

-• Develop sustainable collaboration between public health and health care sectors
+- Develop sustainable collaboration between public health and health care sectors

 How Can You Get Started?

-Explore the topics below to learn how to apply CDC’s 6|18 evidence-based strategies to improve population health:
+Explore the topics below to learn how to apply evidence-based strategies to improve population health:

 What is CDC’s 6|18 Initiative?

-Background and frequently asked questions about CDC’s 6|18 Initiative.
+Background about CDC’s 6|18 Initiative.

 CDC’s 6|18 Initiative in Action

-Summary of state prevention-focused 6|18 Initiative activities, including profiles on select states.
+Summary of state prevention-focused activities, including profiles on select states.

 General Implementation Tools

-General resources to help stakeholders design and implement CDC’s 6|18 Initiative strategies.
+General resources to help stakeholders design and implement prevention strategies.